 Technical hint: if you are using the Zoom application on a PC or Mac input the Meeting ID and Password.
 Clicking on the hyperlink will also work by calling up the browser.
-The application has more user options and controls for the best user experience.
-Using a smartphone, tablet, or iPad will prompt to download the app, and either clicking the hyperlink or inputting Meeting ID and Password will open the app.
+Using the application provides more user control options for the best user experience.
+If using a smartphone, tablet, or iPad first download the Zoom app, and either click the hyperlink or input the Meeting ID and Password to launch the app.

 1. Timezones and When to Join the Meeting: Check the time (at host location) and convert to your local time zone.
 This online tool might be helpful … https://www.thetimezoneconverter.com/ Join a few minutes early using the Meeting Connection I.D. provided to you and select Internet Audio.
 Although Zoom has the capability to connect with a landline or mobile phone, the connect by phone feature may be disabled by the meeting host, as sharing video with only a phone connection is not possible.

 2. Interruptions: In the rare event a technical problem (i.e. Internet/ power outage affecting host or your location) causes a meeting to end unexpectedly first try to rejoin the meeting.
 If unsuccessful check your email for alternate instructions, (as in a backup host with new meeting connection details.)